-Ex: “It’s total reasonable for me to need to practice what I’ll say on this phone call 3 times before I make the call.”
+Ex: “It’s totally reasonable for me to need to practice what I’ll say on this phone call 3 times before I make the call.”

 Ex: “I’m allowed to want my friend to call me more often even though I know that's not her style.”